 Although some bass will be in deep water, most of the feeding will take place in depths above 20 feet until late in the fall.
 During the late fall period as most of the water approaches 60 degrees, the bass population will follow the shad to deeper water.

-If a series of cold fronts changes the water temperature several degrees in a day or two, the mid- and shallow-water activity may cease for a while.
+If a series of cold fronts change the water temperature several degrees in a day or two, the mid- and shallow-water activity may cease for a while.
 During this period the 20 to 30 feet depth will be crowded with bass and baitfish.

 Carolina-rigged fries, spoons, and tail spinners will dominate the action if the fish go deep.
 Light action rods and 6.3: 1 gear ratio casting reels filled with 10- to 15-pound mono will handle most situations.